US to hold trade talks with Taiwan, island drills military

 Associated Press

-HUALIEN, Taiwan (AP) — The U.S. government will hold trade talks with Taiwan in a sign of support for the island democracy that China claims as its own territory, prompting Beijing to warn Thursday it will take action if necessary to “safeguard its sovereignty.”
+HUALIEN, Taiwan (AP) — The U.S. government on Thursday announced trade talks with Taiwan in a sign of support for the island democracy China claims as its own territory, prompting a warning by Beijing that it will take action if necessary to “safeguard its sovereignty.”

-The announcement of trade talks comes after Beijing fired missiles into the sea to intimidate Taiwan after U.S. House Speaker Nancy Pelosi this month became the highest-ranking American official to visit the island in 25 years.
+The announcement comes after Beijing fired missiles into the sea to intimidate Taiwan after U.S. House Speaker Nancy Pelosi this month became the highest-ranking American official to visit the island in 25 years.

 Chinese President Xi Jinping’s government criticized the planned talks as a violation of its stance that Taiwan has no right to foreign relations.
 It warned Washington not to encourage the island to try to make its de facto independence permanent, a step Beijing says would lead to war.

-“China firmly opposes this,” Ministry of Commerce spokesperson Shu Jueting said.
+“China firmly opposes this,” said Ministry of Commerce spokeswoman Shu Jueting.
 She called on Washington to “fully respect China’s core interests.”

-Also Thursday, Taiwan’s military held a drill with missiles and cannons simulating a response to a Chinese missile attack.
+Also Thursday, Taiwan’s military held a drill with missiles and cannon simulating a response to a Chinese missile attack.

 Taiwan and China split in 1949 after a civil war and have no official relations but are bound by billions of dollars of trade and investment.
 The island never has been part of the People’s Republic of China, but the ruling Communist Party says it is obliged to unite with the mainland, by force if necessary.